BlinkID/blinkid-android/README.md

 _BlinkID_ is supported on Android SDK version 10 (Android 2.3) or later.

-The library contains one activity: `ScanId`.
+The library contains one activity: `ScanCard`.
 It is responsible for camera control and recognition.
 If you create your own scanning UI, you will need to embed `RecognizerView` into your activity and pass activity's lifecycle events to it and it will control the camera and recognition process.

 # <a name="quickStart"></a> Quick Start